-Traditionally, rural women in Mali used Jatropha curcas for medicine (seeds as laxative, latex to stop bleeding and against infections, leaves against malaria) and for soap production (MFC 2006) However, oil extraction yields were generally low, the soap made was of low quality and involved very intensive labour.
+Traditionally, rural women in Mali used Jatropha curcas for medicine (the seeds as laxative, the latex to stop bleeding and against infections, and the leaves against malaria) and for soap production (MFC 2006).
+However, oil extraction yields were generally low, the soap made was of low quality and the production was very labour-intensive.
 Oil extraction using an oil press can deliver higher quality soap in greater amount, in a shorter time.
 The women might sell this soap in local markets and nearby towns, increasing their possibilities of earning income with local resources (Henning 1996).

 Henning (1996) gives a rough calculation to illustrate the income generating potential of Jatropha for rural women in a Mali village.
 Based on an average length of 15 km Jatropha hedges per village, producing a seed yield of 15 tons, an oil yield of 3,000 litres is assumed.
-If 2,000 litres of the oil are used for soap production, the additional income generated is estimated to be around 3,800 US Dollar, or about 130 monthly rural incomes.
-It is however not known how accurate this estimate is, the actual income generated will probably be lower.
+If 2,000 litres of the oil are used for soap production, the total additional income generated is estimated to be around 3,800 US Dollar, or about 130 monthly rural incomes.
+The accuracy of this estimate is however not known.
+It is expected to be somewhat on the high side, the actual income generated will probably be lower.